-Example 1 - Determination of whether 25% of the selling price is payable at least 12 months after an instalment credit agreement is entered into
+Example 1 - Determination as to whether 25% of the selling price is payable at least 12 months after an instalment credit agreement is entered into

-On 1 June 2016 XYZ Ltd sold a second-hand stove to C for R1 000 under an instalment credit agreement.
-A deposit of R400 was payable on signature of the agreement and the remaining R600 was payable in 30 monthly instalments of R20 each, which are due on the first day of each month commencing 1 July 2016.
+On 1 June 2008 XYZ Ltd sells a second-hand stove to C for R100 under an instalment credit agreement.
+A deposit of R40 is payable on signature of the agreement and the remaining R60 is payable in 30 monthly instalments of R2 each, which are due on the first day of each month commencing 1 July 2008.
 Determine whether the agreement meets the 25% requirement in section 24(2).
 Ignore finance charges for the purposes of the example.

-Before 31 May 2017 (12 months after the agreement was entered into) C is required to pay a deposit of R400 plus 11 instalments of R20 each.
+Before 31 May 2009 (12 months after the agreement) C is required to pay a deposit of R40 plus 11 instalments of R2 each.

-ĸ

-Selling price 1000

-Less: Deposit (400)

-Less: Instalments payable within first 12 months (11 x R20) ( 220 )

-Selling price payable at least 12 months after agreement signed 380
+R Selling price 100 Less: Deposit (40) Less: Instalments payable within first 12 months (11 x R2) (22) Selling price payable at least 12 months after agreement signed 38 Since 28% (D29/D100 x 100) of the colling price is payable at least a 12 months offer

-Since 38% (R380 / R1000 $\times$ 100) of the selling price is payable at least 12 months after the agreement was concluded, the agreement meets the 25% requirement.
+Since 38% (R38/R100 x 100) of the selling price is payable at least 12 months after the agreement, the agreement meets the 25% requirement.

-Once the amount of the debtors' allowance has been determined under section 24, it is deductible under section 11(x).
-In ITC $1697^6$ the court held that in exercising the discretion under section 24C the Commissioner could not arbitrarily as a matter of practice restrict the allowance to the amount of taxable income from the trade in question.
+Once the amount of the debtors' allowance has been determined under section 24 it is deductible under section 11(x).
+In ITC 1697^5 the court held that in exercising the discretion under section 24C the Commissioner could not arbitrarily as a matter of practice restrict the allowance to the amount of taxable income from the trade in question.
 Accordingly the debtors' allowance can create or increase an assessed loss.